-4.1.
-For determining compliance with the mass emission rates as delineated in 45CSR2 - "To Prevent and Control Particulate Air Pollution From Combustion of Fuel in Indirect Heat Exchangers", a person shall utilize those Reference Methods, in particular Method 5, 5B, except as modified by subsection 4.1.a. of this section, or 17, as contained in 40 CFR, Part 60, Appendix A with the following amendments:
+- 4.1.
+For determining compliance with the mass emission rates as delineated in 45CSR2 "To Prevent and Control Particulate Air Pollution From Combustion of Fuel in Indirect Heat Exchangers", a person shall utilize those Reference Methods, in particular Method 5, 5B, except as modified by subsection 4.1.a. of this section, or 17, as contained in 40 CFR, Part 60, Appendix A with the following amendments: The owner or operator of a fuel burning unit shall determine compliance with the mass emission rates contained in 45CSR2 by using Reference Method 5, 5B, or 17 set forth in 40 CFR Part 60, Appendix A (incorporated by reference into state law in 45CSR16), as amended by subdivisions 4.1.1. through 4.1.4. - 4.1.a 4.1.1.

-4.1.a.
 Primary filter media shall be maintained at, or about, stack temperature.
-The temperature of the primary filter media shall not exceed that of the stack except that in cases where sampling follows a wet scrubbing device the temperature of the primary filter, initial filter tare, and oven temperature may be adjusted to a maintained temperature of up to $250 \circ F$ .

-4.1.b.
-The result of each compliance test is to be the arithmetic average of three (3) complete sampling runs conducted within a seven (7) day period.

-4.1.c.
-A complete sampling run shall be one complete determination of the total particulate matter emission rate through the test stack for which:

-c.1. the minimum total sampling time is two (2) hours; and

-c.2. the minimum total sample volume is sixty (60) cubic feet adjusted to $68 \circ F$ and 29.92 inches of Hg.
-Smaller sampling volumes and shorter sampling times may be approved by the Director on a case-by-case basis when necessitated by process variables or other factors.

-4.1.d.
-Any and all references in 40 CFR, Part 60, Appendix A, to the "Administrator" is amended to be the "Director".
+The temperature of the primary filter media shall not exceed that of the stack except that in cases where sampling follows a wet scrubbing device the temperature of the primary filter, initial filter tare, and oven temperature may be adjusted to a maintained temperature of up to 250 °F. - 4.1.b 4.1.2.
+The result of each compliance test is to be the arithmetic average of three (3) complete sampling runs conducted within a seven (7) day period. - 4.1.c4.1.3.
+A complete sampling run shall be one complete determination of the total particulate matter emission rate through the test stack for which: - e.1 4.13.a. the minimum total sampling time is two (2) hours; and - e.2 4.1.3.b. the minimum total sample volume is sixty (60) cubic feet adjusted to 68 °F and 29.92 inches of Hg.
+Smaller sampling volumes and shorter sampling times may be approved by the Director Secretary on a case-by-case basis when necessitated by process variables or other factors. - 4.1.d 4.1.4.
+Any and all references in 40 CFR, Part 60, Appendix A and 45CSR16 to the "Administrator" is amended to be the "Director Secretary". - 4.2.
 In carrying out these methods for the purpose of determining mass emission rates, it is understood that other Reference Methods contained in 40 CFR, Part 60, Appendix A are integral parts of Methods 5, 5B, and 17 in particular, but not inclusive, Methods 1, 2, 3, and 4.